 - If you chose Manual Mode , note the upgrade plan and instructions.

 Click Start Upgrade to begin the upgrade.

-- When the upgrade begins, the wizard guides you through any actions you need to take to upgrade each server.
-Follow the instructions until you have upgraded all servers in the pool(s).
+When the upgrade begins, the wizard guides you through any actions you need to take to upgrade each server.
+Follow the instructions until you have upgraded and updated all servers in the pool.

-- The wizard prints a summary when the upgrade is complete.
+The Rolling Pool Upgrade wizard prints a summary when the upgrade is complete.
 Click Finish to close the wizard.